obonaventure/cnp3/book-2nd/exercises/packetdrill.rst

    +0 < .
 2:2(0) ack 2 win 5792

 4. A TCP connection can be terminated gracefully by exchaning FIN segments.
-In practice, since these segments can be exchanged at any time, there multiple ways to express a graceful connection release in packetdrill_
+In practice, since these segments can be exchanged at any time, there are multiple ways to express a graceful connection release in packetdrill_

 Consider a TCP connection where no data has been exchanged that needs to be gracefully closed.
 The connection starts as follows :